 Sabiha Gokcen Airport (LTFJ)

 LTFJ is located on the Anatolian side of Istanbul.
-It is a 24-hour Airport of Entry with 24-hour Customs, Immigrations, and Quarantine (CIQ) facilities for General Aviation (GA).
+It is a 24-hour Airport of Entry with 24-hour Customs, Immigration, and Quarantine (CIQ) facilities for General Aviation (GA).
 Airport slots are required for all aircraft traveling to LTFJ, and they must be requested at least 48 hours in advance.
+The second runway is expected to start operating in 2024.
 Hangar space has limited availability.
 This airport, like LTBA, is very strict in terms of airport security.
 Technical and fuel stops at crew swap and night stops are available.

 Trabzon Airport (LTCG)